FRUiT-git/starc/README.md

 ## Command line parameters
 In order to ease the use of runners / wine vars, the script accepts a few parameters to enable things during the game's launching.
-The benefit of this is to ensure that the wine tools are launched using the runner's binaries.
+The benefit of this is to ensure that the wine tools are launched using the runner's binaries (as opposed to vanilla wine).

 ```
 > sc -c